bdleavitt/dubbing-translated-videos-with-azure-ai-services/readme.md

     * the service principal needs access to these resources TODO
     * Get the application ID
     * Get the directory / tenant ID
-    * Go to Certificates & Secrets -> Genereate new client secret
+    * Go to Certificates & Secrets -> Generate new client secret
 * Install Visual Studio Code and add the Logic Apps (Standard) extension
 * Install Azure Storage explorer

 ## Deployment and Configuration Steps
 1. Clone repo.
 1. Log in to Azure CLI client ``az login``
-1. From the command line, navigate to the deploly folder, i.e. ``cd ./deploy/``
+1. From the command line, navigate to the deploy folder, i.e. ``cd ./deploy/``
 1. Create a new resource group ``az group create -l eastus2 -g RG-VideoDubbing-Bicep``
 1. Deploy the bicep templates.
-Choose your own prefix instead of "tla" and include the app replace the guid with the id of your service principal: ``az deployment group create -g RG-VideoDubbing-Bicep --template-file .\main.bicep --parameters prefix=tla spClientId=spClientId=0000000-0000-0000-0000-000000000000``
+Choose your own prefix instead of "tla" and include the app replace the guid with the id of your service principal: ``az deployment group create -g RG-VideoDubbing-Bicep --template-file .\main.bicep --parameters prefix=tla spClientId=0000000-0000-0000-0000-000000000000``
 1. Open the Azure Portal and navigate to the resource group view of the resource group you created and deployed to.
+1. **Give Service Principal "Contributor" role on Resource Group
+    1. Navigate to your newly-created resource group in the Azure Portal.
+    1. Click on "Access Control (IAM)"
+    1. Click the "+ Add" option and choose "Add role assignment"
+    1. Choose "Contributor" then click "Next"
+    1. Click "Select members" and then search for the app name of your service principal
+    1. Click "Review and Assign" and then submit
 1. **Create an uploads directory in Azure Storage**
     1. Navigate to your storage account that will be used for video uploads and working files (this will be named something like {your prefix}**videodubstg**{uniquestring})
     1. Open the videodubbing storage container.